-All waiver participants will have the opportunity to: (1) exercise employer authority to recruit, hire, supervise and discharge qualified PDWs who provide PDCS and (2) exercise budget authority to purchase allowable and approved individual-directed goods and services using a PDS budget.
-Financial Management Services (FMS) and Support Broker services will be provided as administrative activities by a single, District-wide Vendor Fiscal/Employer Agent (VF/EA) FMS-Support Broker entity selected through a request for proposal (RFP) process.
+EPD waiver participants will have the opportunity to: 1) recruit, hire supervise and discharge qualified direct care workers who perform personal care services under the category of participant-directed Personal Care Services (Employer Authority) and 2) purchase allowable Individual-directed Goods and Services using a participant-directed individual budget (Budget Authority).
+Vendor F/EA FMS and Supports Broker services will be provided as administrative services by one District-wide Vendor F/EA FMS/Supports Brokerage entity selected through an RFP process.

-Waiver participants who choose to enroll in the Services My Way program and self-direct their PDCS and individualdirected goods and services will have access to other traditional services available under the EPD waiver.
-Thus, waiver participants may elect to receive either traditional HCBS or participant-directed HCBS or a combination of both.
+Participants who choose to participant-direct their services will have access to other services available under the traditional HCBS waiver delivery option.
+Thus participants may elect to receive either traditional HCBS or participant-directed HCBS or a combination of both.
 Duplication of services will not occur.